janusvr/janus-server-c/README.md

 > telnet localhost 5566

-Copy and paste the examples below to see how it works
+Copy and paste the examples below to see how it works (which also serve as protocol documentation):

 =================================
 ### 1. Client -> Server Methods: